uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 ## Use C# to navigate and extract data from JSON

 In the next video I am going to extract information from the JSON data about Near Earth Objects (asteroids) that NASA has designated as hazardous.
-I want to list all their names and get their size in km.
+I want to list all the asteroid names and get their size in km.
 The NASA json data contains all this information.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNDI1MjExNywtNjcyODM2MCwxMDA1Nj
+eyJoaXN0b3J5IjpbLTE1NDMyNTA5MzcsLTY3MjgzNjAsMTAwNT
-YwNzQyLDE3NzIyMTUyMTQsLTQ4MzM4NzksLTkwODM0ODEyNiwz
+Y2MDc0MiwxNzcyMjE1MjE0LC00ODMzODc5LC05MDgzNDgxMjYs
-MzY2NDQxNDgsLTE1NTY0NDA5ODgsNTE1NTYzNjczLC00MTI3NT
+MzM2NjQ0MTQ4LC0xNTU2NDQwOTg4LDUxNTU2MzY3MywtNDEyNz
-U0OTUsLTEzMTE3NTcxNjYsLTg0MTUwMjAzMywtMTEyMDU0NDk1
+U1NDk1LC0xMzExNzU3MTY2LC04NDE1MDIwMzMsLTExMjA1NDQ5
-MSwxMzI1OTA1MTY4LDIxMDI5NTMyMjYsMTI4ODMyNDMwNCwtMT
+NTEsMTMyNTkwNTE2OCwyMTAyOTUzMjI2LDEyODgzMjQzMDQsLT
-kwNDg4OTUxNCwtMTI5ODQxMzk2Miw5OTE5Mjc3LC03MzA3ODg2
+E5MDQ4ODk1MTQsLTEyOTg0MTM5NjIsOTkxOTI3NywtNzMwNzg4
-NjVdfQ==
+NjY1XX0=
 -->